esl/jekyll-codesync-global/_posts/blog-posts/2020-01-14-purescript-on-the-beam-typed-otp-for-greatness.md

 TALK LEVEL: Intermediate

 ABSTRACT
 After nearly a decade of writing our software in Erlang, our codebases have started getting unwieldy despite our best efforts to manage this through other disciplinary methods.
-(That and dialyzer, but there are limits!)
+(That and dialyzer, but there are limits!)"
 speaker_id: rob-ashton
 type: video
 youtube_id: Lkh8nNwAEHA